-- 1. Official identification is required for sexually intact cattle.
-Official identification includes any of the following: - (a) A USDA issued National Uniform Eartagging System (NUES) tag US. - (b) A 15-digit Animal Identification Number (AIN) ear tag starting with "840" US. - 2.
-ID requirements specific to the Farm Show Complex:

-(a) All cattle entering the complex must be identified with a 15 digit 840 ISO-compliant RFID ear tag.
+- 1. Sexually intact cattle shall be identified by an official ear tag or other unique identification device approved by the Department.
+Official identification includes any of the following: - (a) A USDA issued National Uniform Eartagging System (NUES) tag (III). - (b) A 15-digit Animal Identification Number (AIN) ear tag starting with "840" US. - 2.
+ID requirements specific to the Farm Show Complex: - (a) All cattle entering the complex must be identified with a 15 digit 840 ISO-compliant RFID ear tag.

-(b) The only exception to this will be for cattle who were identified using a 900 series 15-digit ISO-compliant tag placed before January 1, 2015.
-No other exceptions will be granted. (c) A person exhibiting at the complex shall distinguish between 840 tags with RFID capabilities versus 840 tags that do not have those capabilities prior to placing identification in an animal that is to be exhibited.
+- (b) The only exception to this will be for cattle who were identified using a 900 series 15-digit ISO-compliant tag placed before January 1, 2015.
+No other exceptions will be granted. - (c) A person exhibiting at the complex shall distinguish between 840 tags with RFID capabilities versus 840 tags that do not have those capabilities prior to placing identification in an animal that is to be exhibited. - 2.
+See rabies vaccination requirements in the General section for animals exhibiting at the Pennsylvania Farm Show Complex.